jamescherti/git-commitflow/README.md

 ```bash
 git commitflow --push
 ```

+(The references are pushed only if they have not been pushed previously.
+The `git-commitflow` tool keeps track of the references that have been pushed, preventing the same reference from being pushed multiple times.
+This minimizes redundant pushes.)

 This will git add, diff, commit, push your changes to the remote repository after the commit.